136507225-myseneca/temporal/readme.md

-# Deploying Tepleral server and Temperal appication for Production on EKS
+# Deploying Temporal server and Temporal appication for Production on EKS

 ## Install Temporal service on a Kubernetes cluster